Deewaar: Let's Bring Our Heroes Home

-Deewaar: Let's Bring Our Heroes Home is a 2004 Indian Hindi-language action thriller film written and directed by Milan Luthria, produced by Gaurang Doshi and co-written by S. Gopala Reddy.
-The film stars Amitabh Bachchan, Sanjay Dutt, Akshaye Khanna and Amrita Rao.
+Deewaar: Let's Bring Our Heroes Home is a 2004 Indian Hindi-language action thriller film directed by Milan Luthria, produced by Gaurang Doshi and written by Luthria, Doshi, S. Gopala Reddy.
+The film stars Amitabh Bachchan, Akshaye Khanna, Sanjay Dutt and Amrita Rao.
 It has no connection to the 1975 film Deewaar, also starring Bachchan, and is inspired by the 1963 film The Great Escape.

 Deewaar: Let's Bring Our Heroes Home released worldwide on 25 June 2004 and received mixed-to-positive reviews from critics, with praise for the performances of Bachchan, Khanna and Dutt, but criticism for its length and pacing.
 Commercially, the film was average.
 A similar story plot inspired by this movie was used 19 years later in the blockbuster Bollywood movie Gadar 2 (2023).

 Plot

 Indian Army Major Ranvir Kaul and some 30 of his colleagues were captured in Pakistan and held under brutal conditions for 33 years (since the Indo-Pakistani War of 1971).
 Kaul attempts another escape but is caught, beaten, berated, and thrown back in prison.
 During the fracas, one of his men does flee and, through a sympathetic friend, Jabbar, sends a letter home.
 Kaul's wife and son petition the Indian Army, but the General, though sympathetic, has his hands tied.
 He raises the subject, and Pakistan will deny it, and immediately the men will be shot; he cannot authorize Army action absent hard evidence (not just a letter); there are no other options.
 Kaul's son, Gaurav sets off to find his father.

 Gaurav meets Jabbar and discovers that his father has been transferred to a different prison camp, Saran Jail, under the cunning and sadistic warden Sohail Miyaan.
 Kaul meets another set of captured Indian POWs at this new prison.
 Kaul attempts another escape.
 One man sacrifices himself on the electric fence as others go through.
 Sohail bemusedly sighs as the others, once past the fence, are blown up by the landmines.
 Kaul and the remaining prisoners are again beaten and kicked back into their barracks.
 One of the prisoners, Khan, manages to evade the landmines and escapes.
 Gaurav meets him accidentally and brings him to safety.

 Gaurav attacks a military courier and, in the very act of using his uniforms, infiltrates a Pakistan Army office block.
 He steals a set of plans that reveal a water main under the prison.
 His father and the men can dig their way to this main and crawl out.
 With great reluctance, Khan gets arrested again.
 Sohail correctly guesses that Khan is back for a reason.
 Khan discloses to Kaul that his son is here; this news, and the water main, is a great inspiration for the men.